abderrahimghazali/pdf-image-extractor/README.md

 # PDF Image Extractor

-A Python script that extracts unique images from PDF files and saves them with clean, sequential naming.
+A Python script that extracts unique images from PDF files and saves them.

 ## Installation